 The submarine is also a type of sandwich made with a long roll of bread, meats, vegetables, and spreads.

-Women aren’t allowed
+Women weren't allowed

-Women cannot be assigned to submarine crews because of the limited habitability and privacy onboard a submarine.
+Up until 2010, women could not be assigned to submarine crews because of the limited habitability and privacy onboard a submarine.

 Many of John Holland’s ideas couldn’t be applied to the submarine at the time and they had to wait for nuclear power to include them in the design.

 The first submarine